Error and Resource Estimates of Variational Quantum Algorithms for Solving Differential Equations Based on Runge-Kutta Methods: Introduction

 \section{Introduction}

 For more than four decades, quantum computing has captivated the minds of researchers, but significant experimental advancements have only been achieved in recent years.
 We are living in the era of Noisy Intermediate-Scale Quantum (NISQ) devices~\cite{jurcevic2021,henriet2020,PhysRevLett.123.170503,risinger2021characterization}, which, while capable of certain super classical computations in principle, are also susceptible to noise and errors, preventing them from providing substantial computational advantages over classical computers.
 Efforts to tackle these challenges have resulted in proliferate research lines dedicated to error correction and noise mitigation across various quantum architectures~\cite{PhysRevA.86.032324}.
 One approach to ameliorating some of the issues involves hybrid quantum-classical algorithms that use quantum computers to process information, while classical computers handle the correction and optimization processes, helping to reduce errors and improve efficiency.
 For example, in variational quantum algorithms, such as the Variational Quantum Eigensolver (VQE) or the Quantum Approximate Optimization Algorithm (QAOA), the quantum part evaluates the cost function depending on a given set of parameters, while the classical part optimizes these parameters to minimize the cost function.
 In physical terms, the cost function is typically the energy of a Hamiltonian that encodes the optimization task.
 Extracting the final result from such a hybrid device is challenging, as errors arise both from quantum and classical sources.
-A notable source of error is the measurement shot noise arising out of the discrete nature of quantum measurements and the limited number of measurements taken \cite{scriva2024challenges}.\\ Solving differential equations (DEs) is a critical task in various scientific and engineering fields, and several quantum computing-based proposals have been developed to tackle this problem.
-First ideas\cite{leyton2008quantum,berry2014high,berry2017quantum} were built around the quantum linear system algorithm\cite{harrow2009quantum}, but they require fault-tolerant quantum computers.
-Later, approaches based on variational quantum algorithms were introduced, e.g., in Refs.~\cite{leong2022variational,kyriienko2021solving,fontanela2021quantum}.
-In one of the latter approaches, the DE is mapped to an imaginary-time Schrödinger equation~\cite{mcardle2019variational}.
-It is solved by a variational algorithm, where the time evolution of a quantum state is approximated by a variational quantum circuit and mapped to the time evolution of the parameters of this circuit.
-Classically computing the parameters at the final time step, one reinserts them into the variational quantum circuit to prepare the evolved quantum state.
-This is an approach originally proposed in Ref.~\cite{li2017efficient} for quantum simulation and has attracted a lot of interest since \cite{nagano2023quench,barison2021efficient,yao2021adaptive}.\\ The time evolution of the quantum circuit parameters has the form of an ordinary differential equation (ODE).
-Classically, ODEs can be solved by time-discretization methods such as the Euler method or the more general Runge-Kutta methods\cite{butcher2006general} (RKMs) that can be categorized by their order $p$.
-Those methods approximate the time evolution by calculating a truncated Taylor expansion at each time step, and the higher the order of the RKM, the lower is the resulting truncation error, but the higher is the required number of function evaluations.
-There are also different generalizations of the Euler methods, like the linear multistep methods or the general linear methods~\cite{butcher2006general}, which can lead to similar accuracies as RKMs with different requirements of the number of function evaluations. \\ Previous works have proposed that choosing RKMs, such as the widely used classical RKM \cite{kutta1901beitrag} with the order $p=4$ instead of the Euler method, will also be favorable in solving the time evolution of the quantum circuit parameters\cite{li2017efficient,radha2021quantum,alghassi2022variational}.
-However, each function evaluation incorporates evaluations of quantum circuits, making higher-order RKMs more demanding on the quantum resources.
-Moreover, quantum circuit evaluations are affected by the "shot noise bottleneck," where the error scales as $\mathcal{O}(1/N_{meas}^2)$ with the number of measurements $N_{meas}$, introducing an additional source of error.
-The number of measurements is a precious resource in quantum computing, as it is the most costly and time-consuming operation and as it is severely limited by the available runtime of the device before it requires recalibration~\cite{jurcevic2021,brown2016,schafer2018}.
-That is why, for the practicality of the variational algorithm, it is crucial to minimize the total number of quantum circuit measurements.\\
+A notable source of error is the measurement shot noise arising out of the discrete nature of quantum measurements and the limited number of measurements taken \cite{scriva2024challenges}.